ConnorSweeneyDev/SimpleGameEngine/readme.md

 # 3DGameEngine

-## Building the project
+## Building and Running
 After following the platform specific instructions you can run `make` in the project root to build the binary.
+The outputted binary must be run from the root directory to work as intended.

 ### Windows
 You must either have the same version of [MinGW](https://winlibs.com/) as me in your path (look at